Okpainmo/chabod_x/README.md

 # Chabod_x - still in progress

 Chabod_x is a fullstack blog-folio web-app.
-It is a new and more powerful/advanced version of the [Chabod project](https://github.com/Okpainmo/get_chabod).
-It's a sleeker and super amazing NextJs/ReactJs + NodeJs Version.

 I am building it as a brand new blog-folio (portfolio web-app + custom blog + more) project for every interested person - beginning with myself.